History of feminism: Access to education and employment

 The education reform efforts of women like Davies and the Langham group slowly made inroads.
 Queen's College (1848) and Bedford College (1849) in London began to offer some education to women from 1848.
-By 1862, Davies established a committee to persuade the universities to allow women to sit for the recently established Local Examinations, and achieved partial success in 1865.
+By 1862, Davies established a committee to persuade the universities to allow women to sit for the recently established Local Examinations (exams that assessed academic acumen), which achieved some success by 1865.
 She published The Higher Education of Women a year later.
-Davies and Leigh Smith founded the first higher educational institution for women and enrolled five students.
-The school later became Girton College, Cambridge in 1869, Newnham College, Cambridge in 1871, and Lady Margaret Hall at Oxford in 1879.
-Bedford began to award degrees the previous year.
-Despite these measurable advances, few could take advantage of them and life for female students was still difficult.
+In 1869, Davies and Barbara Bodichon founded the first higher educational institution for women, the College for Women at Benslow House (later called Girton College, Cambridge).
+Two years later, another college for women, Newnham College, was founded at Cambridge, and Lady Margaret Hall, Oxford in 1879.
+Despite these measurable advances, few could take advantage of them and life for female students was still difficult: Doctors claimed women who studied too much could develop "anorexia scholastica", rendering them sexless and female students at Oxford and Cambridge were denied degrees equal to their male counterparts until 1948.